bradleymarch/auto-loan-calc/README.md

 CHALLENGE

 Use the following inputs:
-Car price
+Car price.
-Downpayment
+Downpayment.
-Interest rate
+Interest rate.
 Return the following:
-Estimated monthly payment
+Estimated monthly payment.
-Total interest paid (over the duration of the loan)
+Total interest paid (over the duration of the loan).

 I used jQuery to keep things simple.
 For the inputs I created variables based on jQuery element selectors values.